ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 Generate an public IP address that is required to access the Spectrum LSF cluster nodes. click [here](https://ipv4.icanhazip.com).

-If the cluster access is required for an Admin, then provide the IP address from anywhere and the cluster will be accessed.
-If the access is requried for more users, then you can open access to a CIDR range also.
+If an Admin requires cluster access, they should provide the IP address from which the cluster will be accessed, whether from a local system or a virtual server instance.
+For multiple users, access can be granted by specifying a CIDR range.
 {: note}

 ## Choose between IBM-managed or user-managed encryption